 Which brings us to the other viewing options for Fantasmic at Walt Disney World.

 Let’s start with whether you should catch the first or second performance of Fantasmic.
 On nights when there’s only one showing of Fantasmic, that’s the one you’ll do (obviously).
 Pretty open and shut recommendation.

-On evenings with two showings of Fantasmic, we have some ‘contrarian’ advice for you: see the first showing!
+If there are two showings of Fantasmic and the second is scheduled for 30 minutes or more before park closing (this pretty much only happens in the winter), we’d recommend seeing the first showing!
 This is despite it always being the more crowded of the two.
-Other planning resources are going to recommend seeing the second show for the exact same reason–the second showing is always less popular.
+Other planning resources, like the above, are going to recommend seeing the second show for the exact same reason–the second showing is always less popular.

 During the second showing of Fantasmic, the rest of Disney’s Hollywood Studios is also significantly less crowded.
 This allows you to knock out headliner attractions with minimal wait–we’re talking posted wait times under an hour for Star Wars: Rise of the Resistance and Slinky Dog Dash, with actual wait times typically around half of what’s posted.

 Now let’s turn to where to sit for the best view of Fantasmic.
 At Walt Disney World, this is pretty simple.
 Fantasmic’s viewing area is set up like a normal stage show, with the action taking place mostly on a stage, and in the water in front of that stage.